Like father, like son? Not so much in Bush dynasty

 He also signed the Americans with Disabilities Act, an expansion of civil rights and the government’s power in the private and public workplace.
 In doing so, he sided with liberal Democrats as well as centrist Republicans, resisted stiff pressure from business and declared: “Let the shameful wall of exclusion finally come tumbling down.”

-Bush the son had his own way, more to the right than his father if more to the center than where the Republican mainstream has been lately, after all those tea parties and with so many of those old-time GOP centrists gone from Congress.
+Bush the son had his own way, more to the right than his father if more to the center than where the Republican mainstream went afterward — with all those tea parties and with so many of those old-time GOP centrists gone from Congress.

-On the domestic front, his was a time of sweeping tax cuts and just a taste, really, of what he meant by compassionate conservatism.
+On the domestic front, the son’s was a time of sweeping tax cuts and just a taste, really, of what he meant by compassionate conservatism.

 The country saw a big federal effort to improve education — the No Child Left Behind law that rose with bipartisan support and fell out of favor with both parties in later years.
 He pushed and won a prescription-drug expansion of Medicare.
 But it was the package of Bush tax cuts, deep and across the board, that defined his agenda at home and shaped the direction of government well beyond his two terms in office.